Home - The Best Propane Grills in 2023

 8. Monument Grills Clearview 4 Burner Propane Grill

-You’ll find plenty of cooking space, a bunch of heat, and some really cool features in Monument’s model 35633.
+You’ll find plenty of cooking space, a bunch of heat, and some cool features in Monument’s model 35633.
 An unbelievable 72000 BTUs is spread over the 500+ square inches grate and side burner.

 Grilling in the evening is better when you can see your knobs.
 That’s where the rare backlit controls come in.
 And how would you like to check the browning of your meat without opening the lid?
 You can, because there is a heat-resistant window in it.